ourtechbro/laravel-starter/README.md

 Laravel Starter is an starter-kit

-Laravel Starter is a Laravel 9.x based starter project.
+Laravel Starter is a Laravel 11.x based starter project.
-It can be used to build all type of applications.
-New features and functionalities are being added on a regular basis.
+Focused on using Livewire with volt + Bootstrap

 Please let me know your feedback and comments.